open-telemetry/opentelemetry-collector-contrib/cmd/opampsupervisor/specification/README.md

 ### Executing Collector

 The Supervisor starts and stops the Collector process as necessary.
+When it launches the collector, the collector will inherit the environment from the supervisor.
 When run_as setting is provided, the Supervisor will execute the Collector process as the specified user.
 This is highly recommended in situations when the Supervisor itself is running as root and it is desirable to drop the root privileges and run the Collector as a more restricted